June 25, 2020

 The second downside is that Spree lacks a dedicated product importer, so everything has to be done by hand.
-Transferring an already existing ecommerce will require additional development effort.
+Transferring an already existing eCommerce will require additional development effort.

-Who is it for: Spree is a perfect fit for anyone who wants to build a flexible, feature-rich, mobile-ready e-commerce website from the ground up, and can make do with the fronted proposed by Spree Commerce developers (or want to invest in UI changes).
+Who is it for: Spree is a perfect fit for anyone who wants to build a flexible, feature-rich, mobile-ready e-commerce website from the ground up, and can make do with the frontend proposed by Spree Commerce developers (or want to invest in UI changes).

-Who is it not for: Those who already have an ecommerce platform with a lot of items, and do not wish to change how it looks.
+Who is it not for: Those who already have an eCommerce platform with a lot of items, and do not wish to change how it looks.